 As each individual knows everyone’s role, team members can easily coordinate with each other over a shared goal.

 A clear goal will also define specific roles and responsibilities – reducing the chances of any intra-team conflict happening.

 Nobody’s going to blame each other for unfinished work or disagree over what needs to be done over a common goal.

-7 Key Steps To Set Team Goals
+How to Set Team Goals

 Now that you know what team goals are and why you need them, let’s get into how you can get started with it:

 Before setting team goals, it’s important for leadership to take stock of what their organization wants to achieve.